henrik/toolbox/README.md

 A site to list Hex packages by category.

-Inspired by <http://ruby-toolbox.com>.
 Name borrowed from Josh Adams of [Elixir Sips](http://elixirsips.com/) with his blessing.

 ## Development